thirtyspokes/peek/README.md

 (event! "deployment" "A deployment has finished successfully" {:alert_type "success"})
 ```

-For ease of use, a `time!` macro is provided that will execute the Clojure code passed to it and return the result, while also emitting a timing metric as a side effect.
+For recording timings, a `time!` macro is provided that will execute the Clojure code passed to it and return the result, while also emitting a timing metric as a side effect.

 ```clojure
 ;; In this example your code will execute and return rows as normal, and the execution time